alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 program.Run();
 ```

-In this article, `Run()` is explicit for teaching purposes.
-In a real program, the final run point is usually arranged at an outer boundary such as `Main`.
+Here, `Run()` is explicit for teaching purposes.
+In a real program, the final run point is usually at an outer boundary such as `Main`.

 ## The implicit `World`